 These brands have awareness but they lose out to competitors as the consumer moves to the purchase stage.
 As a result, they usually require a higher promotional trade spend to close the sale, which cuts into profit margins.

 A vital consumer tracking score to watch is “made the brand seem different,” which will help separate your brand from the pack.
-The brand needs to begin to layer in the emotional benefits and focus on creating a stronger following with each happy purchase.
+The consumer strategy forces to the brand to layer in the emotional benefits and focus on creating a stronger following with each happy purchase.

 A three-point game plan for brands at the like it stage:

-- Focus resources to build a more significant following with happy purchases.
+- First, focus resources to build a more significant following with happy purchases.

-- Leverage the brand idea to start making an emotional connection to build a following.
+- Then, leverage the brand idea to start making an emotional connection to build a following.

-- Increase consumer engagement by adding more passion to your brand execution.
+- Next, increase consumer engagement by adding more passion to your brand execution.